-French Novel and Philosophical Movement, Medieval French Poetry
+Novel and Philosophical Movement, Medieval French Poetry and Prose, Methodology

 Jan Turner has a master's degree in Linguistics from Ohio University

-University, Texas.
-Her college teaching experiences include Duke
+Texas.
+Her college teaching experiences include Duke University, United

 B.A.
 Universidad del Sagrado Corazón, Puerto Rico; M.A.
 Universidad de Puerto Rico; Ph.D., Centro de Estudios Avanzados de Puerto Rico y el Caribe.